sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Go to Settings → Display → Sleep.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Go to Settings → Display → Sleep.
 Different versions of the firmware use different names for this menu so you will have to find the one that matches your phone.
 Now select a time period that is appropriate to your usage habits in the pop-up menu that appears.
 The change will take place immediately.</span>
 		       </div>
 		     </div>